 The mounting of a major exhibition is a huge task and is accomplished by the Society's Council with the help of the Aberdeen Art Gallery staff and a great many volunteers.
 The selection process is very egalitarian and submission of works is open to artists of all disciplines and levels of experience.
 The Annual Exhibition regularly receives upwards of six hundred works and selects between two to three hundred works for mounting and exhibition.
 The Exhibition remains very popular with the public and is a highlight of the cultural year within the Northeast.

 2014 saw our final Annual Exhibition at the Aberdeen Art Gallery before the Gallery closed for its exciting refurbishment.
 Consequently, 2015/16 has been a challenging time for the Society.
 The Society has run a program of smaller exhibitions throughout these two years.
 Most of these exhibitions have been open only to our members.
-But it is hoped that the Society will be able to stage an open exhibition in the Northeast of Scotland in 2017 and continue to be a beacon for the Arts.
+Now we are inviting members and non members alike to submit works for Open Exhibitions such as the show at Duff house in early 2018.
+Haddo House call for works is active now and it is hoped that the Society will be able to stage other open exhibitions in the Northeast of Scotland and continue to be a beacon for the Arts.

 We are very pleased to be working with The Aberdeen Art Gallery on a new program of exhibitions.

-The Gallery hopefully re-opens in 2019 and we are due to have meetings with Gallery representatives to discuss when the society returns to the gallery and in what form this will take.
-There will undoubtedly be changes to the format.
-Exciting times. maybe.
+The Gallery hopefully re-opens in 2019 and we are in meetings with Gallery representatives to discuss the different opportunities of Exhibiiton when the society returns to the gallery.
+There will be a closer working retationship with the gallery staff to make best use of the new and exciting spaces.

 - President -There is no president at this moment in time. if this post interests you then please contact firstname.lastname@example.org

 - Treasurer - Roderick Scott

 - Shelagh Brown

 - Bruce Swanson